 There is a certified pre-owned or CPO program through Mercedes Benz which allows you to drive away a great car at a lower price than you may normally expect to pay.
-What’s more, this program allows you to take advantage of a five-year warranty with unlimited warranty.
+What’s more, this program allows you to take advantage of a five-year warranty with an unlimited warranty.
 It’s another reason why the manufacturer and their huge lines remain so popular with modern drivers.
 And why not?

 FAQs about Mercedes Benz

 Originally, yes, Mercedes Benz was based in Germany, however, it’s now truly international.

 Popular Mercedes Benz cars include the 300D Adenauer, the 190SL, and the G-Class.

 Where is Mercedes Benz’s base in Germany now?